-pCi/L: Picocuries per liter (a measure of radioactivity).
+pCi/L: Picocuries per liter, a measure of radioactivity.(See asterisk text on page 5.)

 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

 Water Quality Data